Lower Rio Grande Valley: Early 1900s and the Mexican Revolution

-Post World War II to present
+Post-World War II to present

 The North American Free Trade Agreement, also known as NAFTA, was established in 1994 as a trade agreement between the three North American countries, The United States, Mexico, and Canada.
 NAFTA was supposed to increase trade with Mexico as they lowered or eliminated tariffs on Mexican goods.
 Exports and imports tripled in the region and accounted for a trade surplus of $75 billion.
 The Rio Grande Valley benefited from NAFTA in retail, manufacturing, and transportation.
 Due to the influx of jobs and exportation, many people migrated to the RGV, both documented and undocumented.
 According to Akinloye Akindayomi in Drug violence in Mexico and its impact on the fiscal realities of border cities in Texas: evidence from Rio Grande Valley counties, NAFTA also indirectly aids the rise in immigration and drug smuggling practices between cartels in the region, with cartels profiting with over $80 billion.
-The Trump Administration decided to make new accords with Mexico and Canada and replaced NAFTA with the new trade agreement, United States–Mexico–Canada Agreement (USMCA) in 2018.After the September 11 attacks, the Customs Border Security Act of 2001 established United States Border Patrol interior checkpoints with some situated at the north end of the Rio Grande Valley.
-This allows for a second line of defense in the ever increasing subtlety of smuggling.
+The Trump Administration decided to make new accords with Mexico and Canada and replaced NAFTA with the new trade agreement, United States–Mexico–Canada Agreement (USMCA) in 2018.

+After the September 11 attacks, the Customs Border Security Act of 2001 established United States Border Patrol interior checkpoints with some situated at the north end of the Rio Grande Valley.

-More recently the organization We Build The Wall has begun construction on a section of the border wall in the Valley.
-Local residents have express concerns about the project including the site's proximity to the National Butterfly Center and the Rio Grande with its potential for seasonal flooding.
-The U.S. Section of the International Boundary and Water Commission has ordered We Build The Wall to stop until they can review whether or not the construction violates a Treaty to resolve pending boundary differences and maintain the Rio Grande and Colorado River as the international boundary between the United States and Mexico signed in 1970.
+The organization We Build the Wall built a section of the border wall in the Valley.
+Residents expressed concerns about the project including the site's proximity to the National Butterfly Center and the Rio Grande with its potential for seasonal flooding.
+The U.S. Section of the International Boundary and Water Commission ordered We Build the Wall to stop until they can review whether or not the construction violates a Treaty to resolve pending boundary differences and maintain the Rio Grande and Colorado River as the international boundary between the United States and Mexico signed in 1970.

 Geography

 The Rio Grande Valley is not a true valley, but a river delta.
 "Valley" is often used in the western United States to refer to a large expanse with rivers.
 Most such valleys, including the Rio Grande, have good agricultural production.
 Early 20th-century land developers, attempting to capitalize on unclaimed land, utilized the name "Magic Valley" to attract settlers and appeal to investors.
 The Rio Grande Valley is also called El Valle, the Spanish translation of "the valley", by those who live there.
-The main region is within four Texan counties: Starr County, Hidalgo County, Willacy County, and Cameron County.
+The region is within four counties in Texas: Starr, Hidalgo, Willacy, and Cameron.

 Major settlements

-The largest city on the American side of the region is Brownsville (Cameron County), followed by McAllen (Hidalgo County).
-Other major cities include Harlingen, San Benito, Edinburg, Mission, Rio Grande City, Raymondville, Weslaco, Hidalgo and Pharr.
-On the Mexican side of the border Matamoros, Río Bravo, and Reynosa are major cities in this region.
+The largest city is Brownsville (Cameron County), followed by McAllen (Hidalgo County).
+Other major cities include Harlingen, San Benito, Edinburg, Mission, Rio Grande City, Raymondville, Weslaco, Hidalgo, Pharr, and Starbase.